fasigno/Http-Tester/README.md

 Go to the folder containing the source code, from console type:

     cd ~/HTTP-Tester src
-    qmake (qmake-qt4 on some architectures lke Fedora)
+    qmake (qmake-qt4 on some architectures like Fedora)
     make

 ###RUN